Why do I need a Drone Licence / RPL?

 - 10km or closer to an aerodrome which includes an airport, helipad or airfield.

-- weighing more than 7 kg for which you have a licence.
+- a drone that weighs more than 7 kilograms (15.4 pounds), for which you don’t have a license.

 - in controlled airspace.